Verizon Connect RevealQuoted Based

-And in this section, we’ll list some of the most common and useful features.
+Some of the most common and useful features are:

 - Vehicle health: Runs diagnostics on the vehicle and gives alerts when there are issues and maintenance reminders.

 - GPS tracking device: Records location and engine usage information for compliance reporting.

 - Document scanning: Verizon’s ELD features a portable scanner that gives the driver the ability to scan paperwork to the office right from their vehicle.

 - Performance reporting: Monitors driver idle time, detention at customer locations, out-of-route miles, and more.
 This feature is designed to help make the fleet more efficient.

 - Safety alerts: Sends an automatic notification on speeding, a sharp acceleration, hard braking, lane departure, etc.

 Additional Features of Verizon ELD

-- Navigation: Gives the driver a GPS navigation tool designed for truck routing or other appropriate restrictions.
+- Verizon Connect navigation: Gives the driver a GPS navigation tool designed for truck routing or other appropriate restrictions.

-- IFTA: GPS data gathered by ELDs can often be used to generate IFTA fuel tax reports.
+- IFTA: Verizon Connect GPS fleet tracking data gathered by ELDs can often be used to generate IFTA fuel tax reports.